benhosmer/getting-started-with-saltstack/Chapter_2_Remote_Execution.md

 Using the `-C` flag I've instructed SALT to use compound targeting and by using _grains_ within my target, I targeted those systems that are RedHat based *and* have the _role_ of web server.

-If you recall back to the introductory chapter, where I went over some basics of Python,

 Here is a sample return of this command:

     httpd: